-Starting in 1978 the C3 wash/wipe switch was returned to the instrument panel.
+For the 1978 model year the C3 wash/wipe switch was returned to the instrument panel.
 So the pivot was simplified.
 However, from 1978 through 1982 there were three different combinations of dimmer pivots and turn signal levers.
 For some years (particularly 1978-79) you are going to need to determine which vintage dimmer pivot that you have.